 Develop a plan for fading paraprofessional support.
 It is important that paraprofessional services continue in amount and duration only as needed.
 For many students, other services or supports can be substituted for some or all of a student's paraprofessional services.
 Therefore, whenever an assignment of paraprofessional services is initially made, the Team should discuss and develop a plan for reviewing the continued need for these services, including a process to review and monitor the student's progress and determine whether the student's need can be met with other services or supports.
 The Team may establish criteria which, if met by the student, will trigger initiation of the IEP amendment process to consider a change in services.
-The family made well aware of any potential changes in the student's program and engaged throughout the process.
+The family is a critical partner in the planning process, with the family made well aware of any potential changes in the student's program and engaged throughout the process.
 There is no "standard" plan for fading paraprofessional services--each will be individually tailored for the particular student.